 As an example consider alternative parameterisations for dark energy.
 Currently, the \name{}~GUI is hard-coded for three cosmological observables ($H$,$d_A$, and $G$), assuming the Chevallier-Polarski-Linder (CPL) parameterisation of dark energy with parameters ($w_0,w_a$), see Eq.~(\ref{wparam}).
 This is true of both the functions themselves, and the analytical derivatives included in the \name{}~suite.
 The general framework of \name{}, however, means that one is not restricted to this parameterisation.
-As can be seen from Eq.~(\ref{eeq}), (\ref{daeq}) and (\ref{newgln}), the dark energy equation of state enters the cosmological observables through the evolution of the dark energy, via $f(z)$, defined in Eq.~(\ref{feq}).
-Hence for any given $w(z)$ one only needs to specify the names of the functions (in the {\bf input} structure) that will replace the current versions of {\bf FM\_function\_1.m} ($H(z)$), {\bf FM\_function\_2.m} ($d_A(z)$) and {\bf FM\_function\_3.m} ($G(z)$).
+Given that the dark energy equation of state enters the cosmological observables through the evolution of the dark energy, (via $f(z)$, defined in Eq.~(\ref{feq})), for any given $w(z)$ one only needs to specify the names of the functions (in the {\bf input} structure) that will replace the current versions of {\bf FM\_function\_1.m} ($H(z)$), {\bf FM\_function\_2.m} ($d_A(z)$) and {\bf FM\_function\_3.m} ($G(z)$).
 The same is true for the derivatives - either they can be coded analytically for the particular parameterisation of dark energy, or the derivatives will be evaluated numerically from the functions specified in the {\bf input} structure.

 As a caveat, the GUI can only be used if the new parameterisation of dark energy still contains only two coefficients.
 If this is not the case, \name{}~must be run from the command line.